 - New Beginnings Program: A nationally-recognized parenting program for separating and divorcing parents in which research demonstrates that parental participation in the program results in improved children’s long-term adjustment following divorce.

-Southwest Human Development provides an array of services designed to give children and their families or caregivers who are involved with the Department of Child Safety (DCS) the support, counseling and resources critical to the children’s well-being.
-Emphasis is placed on increasing the family’s protective factors to promote future safety and well-being of children.
-Services include the following:
+Southwest Human Development provides many services designed to give children and their parents/caregivers who are involved with the Department of Child Safety (or out-of-state child welfare organizations) the counseling and support that is critical to the children’s well-being.
+Emphasis is placed on increasing the family’s protective factors to improve their ability to provide for the safety and well-being of their children.

-- Family Preservation and Support: Short-term support and counseling to families in an effort to resolve concerns related to child abuse or neglect and safely maintain the children in their homes.
+- Family Preservation: Short-term support and counseling to families to resolve concerns related to child abuse and/or neglect and safely maintain the children in their homes.

 - Substance-Exposed Newborn Safe Environment Program – “SENSE Program”: A specialized component of our Family Preservation program, SENSE is a comprehensive, coordinated treatment program for families with substance-exposed newborns to effectively address the needs of the baby as well as the substance abuse by the mother or parents.